vanakenm/blog/_posts/2015-08-09-why-i-wont-sign-your-nda.md

 Great.
 Tell that to Wordperfect or Altavista or MySpace - they did what Microsoft, Google and Facebook are doing, and they were there long before.
 Looks how well it worked for them in the end.

-Again, it's not about the idea or being first, it's about execution.
+Again, *it's not about the idea or being first, it's about execution*.
 Google Search (and its associated business model) was not unique nor first - but it was much better *executed* than its predecessors/competitors.

 ### You are a developer, so you could steal my idea and build it